anjchang/ds-study-group/first-task.md

 ### Your First Task - [Git Pull Request](https://github.com/mccurcio/ds-study-group/blob/main/members-list.md)

-**Welcome to your first task to becoming a Data Science study group member.**
+#### To become a Data Science study group member:

-1. To become a member, add your name and information in CSV format to document `members-list.csv`.

-2. Add your information by generating a [Git Pull Request](https://git-scm.com/docs/git-request-pull).
+- Add your name and information in CSV format to the document `members-list.csv` by generating a [Git Pull Request](https://git-scm.com/docs/git-request-pull).

     - There are many tutorials, but here is [one example](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).

-3. There are several ways to add your name and info to the file.
+- There are several ways to add your name and info to the file.
 I will describe only the most common way: **Fork a repository**.

 #### WHY?